-Safe handling Avoid all personal contact, including inhalation.
+Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
+Avoid contact with moisture.
 Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry, well-ventilated area.
-Store away from incompatible materials and foodstuff containers.
+Store away from incompatible materials and foodstuff containers. itions for safe storage, inc luding any incompatibilities

-Suitable container Plastic bottle.
-Polyethylene or polypropylene container.
+Suitable container Plastic Bottles Polyethylene or polypropylene container.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
-Storage incompatibility Avoid reaction with oxidising agents
+Stora age incompatibility Avoid reaction with oxidising agents Stora age incompatibility Avoid reaction with oxidising agents